CalinRadoni/ansible-ubuntu-workstation/README.md

 This is a *work-in-progress* and should be tested before use.

+## About Ansible

+You may start by reading [Ansible notes and quick start](https://calinradoni.github.io/pages/230129-ansible-notes-qs.html)

 ## Usage

 On the control host (the local host if the roles will be launched from this host) run: